Optimality of a barrier strategy in a spectrally negative L\'evy model with a level-dependent intensity of bankruptcy: Introduction

 As alluded to above, our problem is a generalization of the one studied in \cite{renaud2019}, which was itself an \textit{asymptotic generalization} of the classical problem studied in \cites{loeffen_2008, loeffen-renaud_2010}.
 It turns out that no extra condition on the model is required to guarantee that a barrier strategy is optimal, even with this more general definition of bankruptcy; compare Theorem~\ref{thm:main-result} below with Theorem~1.1 in \cite{loeffen-renaud_2010} and Theorem~1 in \cite{renaud2019}.

-To prove our main result, we need to study Omega scale functions beyond what is done in \cite{li-palmowski_2018}.
-More precisely, we derive semi-explicit expressions for those Omega scale functions by solving the corresponding Volterra equations.
-Finally, we are able to identify differentiability and convexity properties of those scale functions, in the spirit of those for classical scale functions (see Theorem~\ref{thm:solution-integral-eq}).
-Those analytical properties are needed in the verification step of our solution to this control problem.
+To {solve this optimisation problem}, we study Omega scale functions beyond what is done in \cite{li-palmowski_2018}.
+More precisely, we study differentiability and convexity properties of those scale functions, in the spirit of what is known for classical scale functions (see Theorem~\ref{thm:differentiability}); these analytical properties are needed in the verification step of our solution to this control problem.
 It must be pointed out that these results about Omega scale functions are of independent interest and improve upon the theory developed in \cite{li-palmowski_2018}.
-The same methodology would apply to the other scale functions studied in that paper, for example to $\mathcal{W}^\omega$.
+The same methodology would apply to the other scale functions studied in that other paper, for example to $\mathcal{W}^\omega$.

 The rest of this paper is structured as follows.
 In the next section, the definitions of a discounting intensity and then of a bankruptcy rate function are given, and a detailed analysis of Omega scale functions is provided.
-In Section~\ref{Sec:Optim:Dividend}, we come back to our optimisation problem: first, we compute the performance function of an arbitrary barrier strategy, and then we prove that one of these is optimal for our control problem (Theorem~\ref{thm:main-result}).
-Section~\ref{Sec:Verification} contains the proof of this main result.
-The last section contains numerical experiments illustrating the sensitivity of the optimal strategy and the value function with respect to the bankruptcy rate function.
-The proof of Lemma~\ref{lemma:identities} is given in the Appendix.
+In Section~\ref{Sec:Optim:Dividend}, we come back to our optimisation problem: first, we compute the performance function of an arbitrary barrier strategy, and then we prove that one of these strategies is optimal for our control problem.
+Section~\ref{Sec:Verification} contains the proof of Theorem~\ref{thm:main-result}, which provides a solution to the optimisation problem.
+The last section contains numerical experiments illustrating the sensitivity of the optimal strategy, and the value function, with respect to the bankruptcy rate function.